 If you’d like to try your hand at making your own lotion bars.

 Then we have put together the following handy tips, on the application of oils, waxes, and butter, so you can begin getting creative.

-The type of butter used, will determine the consistency of the lotion bar.
+The type of butter used will determine the consistency of the lotion bar.

-Shea, Mango and Avocado butter create a soft bar, which melts at body temperature.
+Beeswax and Cocoa butter create a very hard lotion bar.
+Shea, Mango, and Avocado butter create a soft bar, which melts at body temperature.

 Avocado Butter: This has a lovely buttery texture that makes a really moisturising body butter ingredient.

-Cocoa Butter: This is a really hard butter that ideally needs to be mixed with other butters, which will make the formula softer.
+Cocoa Butter: This is a really hard butter that ideally needs to be mixed with other butters which will make the formula softer.
 Cocoa butter has many wonderful properties, so it should not be overlooked.

 Hemp seed oil: This oil has many healing properties and makes a really lovely skin conditioner.